kirbyt/KTOneFingerRotationGestureRecognizer/README.md

 KTOneFingerRotationGestureRecognizer
 ====================================

 KTOneFingerRotationGestureRecognizer is a custom UIGestureRecognizer for doing one finger rotations in iOS apps.
+It tracks finger movement around a central point.

 License